JosephM101/Charging-Sound-Changer/README.md

 This app supports WAV, MP3 and OGG files, with a length limit of 5 seconds.

-## Installing
-\[WIP\]

-## Permissions
-After installing the app, you'll need to accept every permission to ensure proper functionality.
-Here are the permissions currently required, and their rationale:

-- **Notification permissions**: These permissions are required on Android 13 and later for apps to post notifications.
-This app needs those permissions for the service notification that allows it to continue running in the background with a smaller likelihood of being terminated by Android when resources are low.
-- **Battery optimization permissions**: Required to ensure that the app can run in the background consistently, and to ensure that sounds aren't delayed too much.
-- **File permissions**: To load sounds, this app needs permission to access your files.
-Don't worry!
-This permission will only be used when you ask to load sounds.
-After a sound is chosen, it is copied to the app's local data directory for later.
-If you are keen, you could disable this permission after choosing a sound, and the app would continue to function.

 ## How to use
 This app effectively replaces Android's built-in sound that plays when a device is plugged in.
 Before enabling this app, you should disable your device's built-in functionality.